MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/common-issues-resolutions-solution-checker.md

 Common operations invoked by solution checker include Create and Update.
 These operations can occur on the following tables: Analysis Job, Analysis Component, or Analysis Result.

-## Solution checker fails due to disabled first-party application in Azure Active Directory
+## Solution checker fails due to disabled first-party application in Microsoft Entra ID

-The first-party enterprise application identity used by solution checker (PowerApps-Advisor) shouldn't be disabled in Azure Active Directory (Azure AD).
+The first-party enterprise application identity used by solution checker (PowerApps-Advisor) shouldn't be disabled in Microsoft Entra ID.
 If disabled, the identity can't authenticate when requesting bearer tokens for Dataverse and other required resource providers on-behalf of the requesting user.

-Follow the below steps to verify that the application identity hasn't been disabled in Azure AD and if necessary enable the application.
+Follow the below steps to verify that the application identity hasn't been disabled in Microsoft Entra and if necessary enable the application.

 ### How to verify and/or modify application enabled status

 To verify and/or modify the enabled status of the PowerApps-Advisor enterprise application identity

-1. Access your tenant in the [Azure Active Directory (Azure AD) Portal](https://aad.portal.azure.com/).
+1. Access your tenant in the [Microsoft Entra Portal](https://aad.portal.azure.com/).
 2. Navigate to **Enterprise Applications**.
 3. Select **All Application** and search for **'PowerApps-Advisor'**.